Saturday, May 12, 2012

 I knew it was orange because the orange spectrum seemed to glisten off the dampness of the air.

-“Well that’s odd”, I say.
+"Well, that's odd," I say.

-"Delta 1(my radio identifier) Palm’s West (dispatch) ,10-55 (contact other unit), 118 (My supervisor)"
+"Delta 1(my radio identifier) Palm's West (dispatch),10-55 (contact other units), 118 (My supervisor)."

 Palm's West:

-"He’s 10-12 (present with dispatch) Delta 1"
+"He's 10-12 (present with dispatch) Delta 1."

 Delta 1:

-My eyes are fixated on the red tail lights of Mimie’s car getting further into the darkness.
-The red ambient light about to be swallowed by the creeping in of the blackened street.
+My eyes are fixated on the red tail lights of Mimie's car getting further into the darkness.
+The red ambient light is about to be swallowed by the creeping in of the blackened street.

 Palms West: